SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ## Step 1 - Create a Microsoft365 Developer Account

-To get access to Microsofts365 Office products for free, you need to sign up for their Microsoft365 Developer programm.
+To get access to Microsofts365 Office products for free, you need to sign up for their Microsoft365 Developer program.

 ---